6 Steps to Getting Someone in a Nursing Home And Mistakes To Avoid

 - Acknowledge your emotions and accept them for what they are

-- Attempt reconciliation with your loved one for old resentments unresolved issues
+- Attempt reconciliation with your loved one for old resentments and unresolved issues

 - Focus on feelings of unconditional love instead of feelings of obligation

-- Continue reminding yourself that your mom or dad is better cared for, less isolated, and safer
+- Continue reminding yourself that your mom or dad are better cared for, less isolated, and safer

 - Remind yourself that you did not cause your loved ones cognitive or physical impairments